Ashok0/HL2VREssentials/README.md

 2. Extract the VPK files from the zDak Total Textures Pack.
 3. Unpack the VPK files using [GCFScape](https://nemstools.github.io/pages/GCFScape-Download.html).
 4. Place the extracted "materials", "models", and "sounds" folders in a new folder i.e. "zDak Total Textures Pack" and move this folder to \Your Mod Organizer 2 folder\mods\
 5. Launch MO2.
 Drag and drop the zDak pack ABOVE any other texture mods in the left window pane.
-This gives the existing mods in the mod list the highest priority.
+This gives existing mods in the mod list the highest priority.
 They will continue to work normally and the zDak pack will retexture anything not covered by the Repack.

 ## Configuration